gregbartell/wordler/README.md

 Congratulations, puzzle solved!
 ```

-The included wordlist (see wordlist.txt) is taken directly from [the official Wordle game](https://www.nytimes.com/games/wordle/index.html) and hence has all 5-letter words, but this program can use any list of words of length 1 through 255 without modification.
+The included wordlist (see wordlist.txt) is taken directly from [the official Wordle game](https://www.nytimes.com/games/wordle/index.html).

 ## Dependencies
 This program depends on [TCLAP](http://tclap.sourceforge.net/) for commandline argument parsing.
 Check if it's available through your distribution's package manager.